-- 1. Completed a Bachelor's degree with a minimum cumulative GPA of 2.80 out of 4.00 from a university or college accredited by an international accrediting association or by the Ministry of Higher Education or equivalent in that country OR achieved a score of no less than 650 on the Quantitative portion of the GRE exam.
-While there is no specified minimum for the Analytical portion of the GRE exam, the score result will be considered as part of evaluation. - 2.
-Achieved a minimum score of 520 on the paper-based TOEFL or equivalent test taken within 2 years of the start of the intended semester of admission. - 3.
+- 1. Earned Bachelor's degree with a minimum cumulative GPA of 2.80 out of 4.00 from a university or college accredited by an international accrediting association or by the Ministry of Higher Education or equivalent in that country OR achieved a score of no less than 151 on the Quantitative portion of the GRE exam.
+While there is no specified minimum for the Analytical portion of the GRE exam, the score result will be considered as part of evaluation.

+2. Achieved a minimum score of 520 on the paper-based TOEFL or equivalent test taken within 2 years of the start of the intended semester of admission OR earned a previous degree from an accredited institution of higher education in a Program where English was the language of instruction. - 3.
 Passing an interview with the College's admission panel.
 The panel may request additional bridging course(s).